Paul Frommelt

 Paul Frommelt (born 9 August 1957) is a former Alpine skier from Liechtenstein and young brother of Willi Frommelt.

 Career

-In the 1970s and 1980s he belonged to the Liechtenstein skiing team together with the siblings Andreas Wenzel and Hanni Wenzel.
-He was a slalom specialist and he won four slalom competitions in the World Cup.
+Frommelt was a member of the Liechtenstein ski team in the late 1970s and the 1980s, together with siblings Andreas Wenzel and Hanni Wenzel.
+He was a slalom specialist and won four World Cup races.
 He also came third at the 1978 World Championships in Garmisch-Partenkirchen.
-At the 1988 Winter Olympics in Calgary he won a bronze medal in the slalom competition.
+At the 1988 Winter Olympics in Calgary, he won a bronze medal in the slalom competition.